thiagobarrosjp/ClimaStation/README.txt

 │   │   ├── enhanced_logger.py (finished and is working fine for crawling, needs validation for other tasks) │   │   ├── file_operations.py (finished, can't tell if it is working as intended or not) │   │   ├── http_headers.py
-│   │   ├── paths.py
+│   │   ├── paths.py   (empty, do we still need this file?)
 │   │   └── progress_tracker.py (finished, but needs validation in practice)
 │   └── __init__.py
 ├── context/             (For AI implementation)
-│   ├── available_functions.py (updated)
+│   ├── available_functions.md (updated)
 │   ├── coding_patterns.py
-│   ├── current_task.md
 │   └── processor_interface.py
 ├── data/
 │   └── dwd/